Nothing looked the same, yet everything was just as he remembered.

 Finally, Rob regained his voice.
 “So you said your piece.
 What now?”

 “So that’s it?
-You leave and never come back?
+You leave and never come back?"

 “And no one knows where you're going?”

-“And who knows you came here to meet me tonight?”
+“Who knows you came here to meet me tonight?”

 It turned out Rob had a really great night after all—his best night ever, he thought to himself as he headed back down the path and into the woods.

-That night, that great night of all nights, Rob knew he should leave his son, Robbie, alone in his bed.
+To celebrate that great night of all nights, Rob knew he should leave his son, Robbie, alone in his bed.

 He knew he should, but he also knew he wouldn’t.